 Once the glassine paper completes its journey through the supercalendering machine, it is rolled or sheeted.
 Glassine sheets are often used for interleaving, inserting specific-sized sheets between delicate artwork, documents, books, or photos to protect from damage.
 Sheets are also used for windowing of envelopes and manufacturing fully translucent envelopes.

 Glassine is used most often in its translucent form because it shows what is beneath the paper.
 The color can be changed during the pulping process with the addition of dyes.
 Other additives – such as clay, titanium dioxide, or calcium carbonate – reduce the amount of light that is transmitted through the paper and make glassine more opaque.

-The degree and quality of the supercalendering machine impact how dense, and in turn how translucent, the final product becomes.
+The degree and quality of the supercalendering machine impacts how dense, and in turn how translucent, the final product becomes.
 The quality can vary drastically among manufacturers, with the clarity usually lost in cheaper glassine paper.

 Adjustments in the supercalendering process determine the weight, caliper (thickness), clarity, brightness, smoothness, strength, and grade of the final product.